Conflict in South Sudan

 How we're responding

-The violence that erupted in South Sudan in mid-December 2013 has sent more than 550,000 people fleeing for their lives.
-Oxfam is responding inside South Sudan and in neighboring Uganda, where many have taken refuge.
+The violence that erupted in South Sudan in mid-December 2013 has sent more than a million people fleeing for their lives.
+Oxfam is responding inside South Sudan and in neighboring Uganda, where many people have taken refuge.
+We are now helping more than 84,900 people.

-Oxfam and the wider aid community welcome the recent ceasefire agreement and have called on both sides of the conflict to take steps to protect civilians and to provide safe humanitarian access to people in urgent need of assistance throughout the country.
+Oxfam and the wider aid community have called on both sides of the conflict to take steps to protect civilians and to provide safe humanitarian access to people in urgent need of assistance throughout the country.